Non-Degree Student Status and Credit

 5. Early processing of the Waiver of Tuition Form is strongly encouraged.

-6. Taxable waivers are subject to state and federal withholding and social security and Medicare taxes and are based on the employee's taxable income.
-At the end of each semester, the University Business Office will provide Payroll Services a listing of employees that have received more than $5,250.00 (the amount generally exempt from taxation under Internal Revenue Code Section 127).
-Payroll Services will collect the appropriate taxes from each employee at the end of the semester in which the employee exceeds the exempt limit for non-job related tuition waivers.
+6. Graduate tuition waivers are subject to state and federal withholding and social security and Medicare taxes and are based on the employee's taxable income.
+At the end of each semester, the University Business Office will provide Payroll Services a listing of employees that have received more than $5,250.00 (the amount exempt from taxation under Internal Revenue Code Section 127).
+Payroll Services will collect the appropriate taxes from each employee at the end of the semester in which the employee exceeds the exempt limit.
 Employee's W-2 will include taxable waivers.